Nick Xenophon: South Australian House of Assembly (2018)

-2022 election campaign
+2022 Senate election campaign

-Xenophon announced on 24 March 2022 that he will once again run for the Australian Senate at the 2022 Australian federal election.
+Xenophon announced on 24 March 2022 that he would once again run for the Australian Senate at the 2022 Australian federal election.

+At the 2022 Australian Senate election, Xenophon attempted to make a comeback into federal politics, by running in South Australia as an independent lead candidate of the Group O ticket with Centre Alliance Senator Stirling Griff, in which both of them failed to get elected after gaining only 2.99% down from 21.76% at the 2016 Election when both were elected.

 After politics

-On 2 December 2019 Huawei Australia announced that it had engaged Xenophon's services as an "external lawyer".
+On 2 December 2019, Huawei Australia announced that it had engaged Xenophon's services as an "external lawyer".
 The company was banned by the Australian government from providing 5G infrastructure.
 Xenophon said he would not be lobbying members of parliament on behalf of Huawei.

-In 2022 Xenophon attempted to make a comeback into federal politics, by running again for Senate in South Australia as the lead candidate of the Group O ticket above Centre Alliance Senator Stirling Griff, although both of them failed to get elected.
+Xenophon continues to advocate for poker machine gambling reforms.

 Personal life

 In 1990, Xenophon married physiotherapist Sandra Kazubiernis.
 When their only child was born in 1992, Xenophon changed his own surname by deed poll from Xenophou to Xenophon, his paternal grandfather's surname.
 Kazubiernis and Xenophon separated in 1995 and later divorced.

-Xenophon had his second child in early 2019.
+Xenophon had his second child in early 2019 with another partner.
+The relationship was reported to have ended before 2022.

+Xenophon opened a Greek-Cypriot restaurant called Thanks to Theo in Adelaide in 2023 to honour his father who died in the same year.
+In 2024 Xenophon announced he was undergoing surgery for a non-cancerous brain tumour.

-Allegations of abuse
+Allegations of emotional abuse

 In 2017, former staffer Jenny Low claimed, in response to an article appearing in The Australian, that she had been in a seven-year secret relationship with Xenophon that was psychologically abusive, "destructive" and detrimental to her career.
 Xenophon admitted that a relationship had commenced in 2007, but rejected any negative assertions.
+Before the 2022 Federal election Xenophon was accused by another former partner of being emotionally abusive.
+Xenophon expressed regret but declined to comment on details.